 The main technological R&D thrust will be to develop a sector in which the beamline components, instrumentation and software are optimized for the crystallography of technically challenging molecular structures.
 Specific areas of technological R&D or innovation will include:

-NE-CAT will operate a user program consistent with the guidelines of the APS and NCRR (National Center for Research Resources).
+NE-CAT will operate a user program consistent with the guidelines of the APS and NIGMS (National Institute of General Medical Sciences).
 The user program will be fully supported, with each experimental station staffed 24 hours a day.
 The support, which will be provided by a combination of BS/MS technical staff, postdocs and staff scientists, will assist in all aspects of data collection and analysis.
 Laboratory and office space will be provided for crystal growth, sample preparation, data processing, etc.